 Ensure that you follow all the instructions given to you by the surgeon.
 There are wounds that will need to heal and there will be some pain before the recovery is complete.
 Take the medications given to you in order to avoid infections.

 Changes to Follow

 A number of changes will take place, particularly in the first two months of the hair transplant.
 All wounds will be healed and the ill effects of the transplant will be behind you.
 You will lose the new hair that were transplanted which is known as shedding.
 This will pave the way for new, stronger hair to come out.

 If you are too suffer from shock loss like most people who have transplants, it should already be done.
-It could leave you looking like a mess but these hair should be back in a couple of months so you would be just fine in the longer run.
+It could leave you looking like a mess but this hair should be back in a couple of months so you would be just fine in the longer run.

 In this condition, you may have pimples on your scalp.
-It is an infection which can be caused by a surgical wound.
+It is an infection that can be caused by a surgical wound.
 This can be treated with some medications which your doctor will prescribe.

 You may have itching as well which is caused by the hair growing out.
 In most cases, this may be a bit early for hair growth but that can vary in each case.

 After a few months, you will have a head full of hair and a smashing new look.
-So go ahead, get a hair transplant and feel fantastic about yourself.
+So go ahead, get a hair transplant, and feel fantastic about yourself.